AyoCodess/Reiz-Tech-App-REACT/README.md

 3. Filter by countries oceania region
 4. filter countries by area size
 5. Pagination
-6. Filters options only appear if country exists.
+6. Filters options only appear if country exists
+7. Optimized for the mobile experience
-7. Error handling
+8. Error handling

 # My experience and considerations